What Is Rebar?

 iv) Better functional aspects & structural safety.

-v) Less Steel Consumption: Construction with these bars consume 30-40% less steel compared to other types of rebars.
+v) Less Steel Consumption: Construction with these bars consumes 30-40% less steel compared to other types of rebars.

-vi) Economical: As it consume less steel it is economical.
+vi) Economical: As it consumes less steel, it is economical.

 These bars are commonly used as reinforcement in concrete structures such as buildings, bridges, roads, precast concrete, water-retaining structures, etc.